 The other way to slough is with a chemical exfoliant, namely, acids.
 Glycolic acid, salicylic acid, and lactic acid are all tried-and-true skincare staples that work to break down that top layer of dead, dry skin to treat conditions like acne and aging, and can be found in a ton of common products ranging from cleansers to creams.
 Glycolic acid is a great choice for anyone with sensitive skin because it penetrates the surface to exfoliate without irritating, thanks to its small molecular size.
 Even better, because it’s a humectant, it can hold water and pull it into the skin, which can alleviate symptoms of dryness that often occur as a result of keratosis pilaris.

-Our favorite way to treat KP?
+What are our favorite way to exfoliate those KP ridden areas?
 The SLMD Body Smoothing System.
-It’s a gentle but effective body scrub and body lotion that can be used daily, and are filled with all sorts of active and soothing ingredients to help your keratosis pilaris.
-Start by tackling your symptoms in the shower with the SLMD Glycolic Acid Body Scrub, which uses glycolic acid, lactic acid, and willow bark extract to exfoliate the skin.
+It’s a gentle but effective body scrub and body lotion that can be used daily, and are filled with all sorts of active and soothing ingredients.
+Starting in the shower, the SLMD Glycolic Acid Body Scrub, which uses glycolic acid, lactic acid, and willow bark extract to exfoliate the skin.
 Then follow up with a gentle, non-comedogenic moisturizer that won’t clog pores: SLMD Glycolic Acid Body Lotion, which treats as it hydrates.

 Before you start going HAM using glycolic acid products, be sure to start slowly and increase use over time, and spot test in a small area before you apply it elsewhere to reduce the risk of irritation.
 Glycolic acid is definitely gentle enough for everyday use, but it’s always better to be safe than sorry, especially if you already have skin conditions and concerns to contend with.